 — EJ Gomez (@EJGomez) July 12, 2017

-In addition, your data, regardless of user status, helps to increase their actionable advertising target data.
-It is win-win for Facebook.
+Also, your data, regardless of user status, helps to increase the volume of advertising target data.
+It is a win-win for Facebook.
 Concise data that their business account holders can make better use of.

-Tracking and advertising are (unfortunately) central to the modern internet.
-Have you ever tried running the privacy-focused browser extensions NoScript or PrivacyBadger (more on these in moment)?
+Unfortunately, tracking and advertising are central to the modern internet.
+Have you ever tried running the privacy-focused browser extensions NoScript or PrivacyBadger (more on these extensions in a moment)?
 Many sites break without the enormous number of advertising and tracking scripts embedded in their code.